Psychosine, Blood Spot

-Quantification of psychosine (galactosylsphingosine) in dried blood spots supports the biochemical diagnosis and follow-up of individuals affected with Krabbe disease
+Quantification of psychosine (galactosylsphingosine) in dried blood spots to support the biochemical diagnosis and follow-up of individuals affected with Krabbe disease

 This test is used as a second-tier assay for newborn screens with reduced GALC (galactocerebrosidase) activity and to diagnose and monitor patients with Krabbe disease.

 Krabbe disease (globoid cell leukodystrophy) is an autosomal recessive lysosomal storage disorder caused by an enzyme deficiency of galactocerebrosidase (GALC).